solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/security/jwt/_index.md

   and RBAC policy on what those service accounts are allowed to access.
 - [JWT Claim Based Routing](./claim_routing) - Shows a method of using JWT claims to perform routing decisions.
-This can be used for example, to send your own organization employees to a canary build of your app, while sending other traffic to the primary \ production build of the app.
+This can be used for example, to send your own organization employees to a canary build of your app, while sending other traffic to the primary/production build of the app.